hearts and minds

 • Thanks for reading and for your comment, Dan.
 I appreciate the criticism, but I must respond to, and correct, a couple of things you stated.

 My essay announced my intention to focus on what the U.S. Constitution (with Amendments) explicitly stated that could have led certain Supreme Court Justices to decide and/or announce that corporations are “Persons”, and possess the specific Constitutional rights designated and defined for “Persons”.
-An essay is not a book, and a good essay should stick closely to the subject.
-Accordingly, my essay did not discuss tangential issues such as state laws and articles of incorporation licensing corporations.
+An essay is not a book, and an essay should stick closely to the subject.
+Accordingly, my essay did not discuss tangential – and subordinate – issues such as state laws and articles of incorporation that license corporations.

-I will hazard an assertion here that state laws and state constitutions and corporate licensing must all comply (in the final analysis) with the U.S. Constitution.
+Since you introduced such issues, be advised that state laws and state constitutions and corporate licensing must all comply (in the final analysis) with the U.S. Constitution.
 They are not expected to be identical, or redundant.
-But they are expected to comply with the U.S. Constitution.
-In other words, state constitutions, and laws (whether federal or state or local) are not only tangential to the announced subject of my essay, they are also strictly subordinate to the U.S. Constitution.
+But they are expected to comply with, and not violate, the U.S. Constitution.
+In other words, state constitutions, and all laws (whether federal or state or local) are not only tangential to the announced subject of my essay, they are also strictly subordinate to the U.S. Constitution.
 So basically, state laws are irrelevant to whether corporations are “Persons” under the U.S. Constitution, and to how and why the U.S. Supreme Court is expected to act and decide, and therefore, irrelevant to the subject of my essay.

-In addition, I think that the Constitution itself explicitly and clearly acknowledges a significant difference between a “Party” and a “Person”, as I indicated in the text of my essay.
+In addition, and directly contrary to your unsubstantiated assertion, the Constitution itself explicitly and clearly acknowledges a significant difference between a “Party” and a “Person”, as I indicated in the text of my essay.
 That can perhaps be rebutted, but not by merely asserting the contrary, as you did.
 The evidence I provided is the precise words of the U.S. Constitution, in context.
 What is your evidence that the words “person” and “party” are “interchangeable”, in a way that trumps the U.S. Constitution?

-Finally, you are certainly mistaken in saying that “… the corporation is a legal person, and as such, a ‘citizen’ of the United States of America.”
-In the first place, a “Person” is not the same thing as a “Citizen” as far as the U.S. Constitution has ever been concerned.
-It is important to read carefully in order to comprehend what is actually written in a carefully written, controlling document, such as the U.S. Constitution.
+Finally, you are doubly mistaken in saying that “… the corporation is a legal person, and as such, a ‘citizen’ of the United States of America.”
+In the first place, Dan, I think that my essay demonstrates conclusively that the text of the U.S. Constitution itself establishes that, as far as the Constitution is concerned, a corporation is NOT a person – legal or whatever.
+In the second place, a “Person” is not the same thing as a “Citizen” as far as the U.S. Constitution has ever been concerned.
+Even the sleaziest corporation attorneys and the most corrupt of the Supreme Court Justices have not had the gall (or perhaps the stupidity) to claim U.S. citizenship for corporations – yet.
+It is important to read carefully in order to comprehend what is actually stated in a carefully written, controlling document, such as the U.S. Constitution.

 I concluded my essay with a sentence with which you also quarreled.
 And you have a good point about self-defense.
 But government needs to do more than merely allow you and me and everyone else to defend ourselves.
 Government is expected to enact and enforce laws against murder, child labor, robbery, slavery, rape, mob lynchings, fraud, larceny, treason, pollution of air and water, and destruction of the commons, for example.
 Government is expected to protect people (not just you and me and a few other quirky one-of-a-kind individuals – but all people, including children and elders) from the adverse consequences of greed and “unbridled corporate power”, for example.
 The U.S. Constitution was “ordained and established” explicitly “in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the blessings of Liberty to ourselves and our Posterity”.

 If those are legitimate purposes of government, then “We the People” need to determine and decide whether or not corporations are indeed “persons” under the Constitution, and whether or not corporations do have (or should have) the rights that the U.S. Constitution, with Amendments, has explicitly announced belong to “Persons”.
-And then we need to take appropriate and effective action to see that our government is brought into full compliance with the Constitution.
+And then we need to take appropriate and effective action to see that our government is brought into full compliance with the Constitution, and with the inalienable rights of the people.

 Comment by clydewinter — May 31, 2011 @ 5:19 pm | Reply